 3. Monitor load current

 The load current of the micromotor increase, then its temperature will also increase, but its load current should not exceed the rated value during normal operation.

 1) While monitoring whether the load current increases, the balance of the three-phase current should also be monitored.

-5.Monitoring vibration, sound, and smell
+5. Monitor vibration, sound and smell

-1) The current is too large, and the three-phase current is significantly unbalanced.
+1) The current is too large, and the three-phase power is significantly unbalanced.